Rates assistance during the pandemic

 - General rates capping remission

-The State Government Emergency Management Levy is not covered by the rebate.
+The Green Waste Charge and the State Government Emergency Management Levy are not covered by the rebate.

 A property may not be eligible for the Rebate if it is a new account, the predominant use changes from commercial to residential or vice versa or there is a change in rating category from one non-residential category to another non-residential category after 1 July 2020.